vgonzenbach/CAVS/README.md

 This repository contains code for preprocessing and analyzing the CAVS (Cerebral Aneurysm Vulnerability Study) neuroimaging dataset.

+The purpose of this project is to generate three kinds of masks from dataset containing T1, FLAIR and T2* for 410 Multiple Sclerosis (MS) patients:
+- Lesions masks, which result from performing mimosa on preprocessed images.
+- White matter masks, resulting from running FSL FAST.
+- Vein mask, resulting from running an original pipeline on a Frangi filter coming from a T2*.

 ## Scripts

 - `bidsify_data.sh`: converts the input dataset to comply with the Brain Imaging Data Structure (BIDS) format.
 It creates a new directory called "bidsdata1" and organizes the data in subdirectories according to the BIDS specification.
 The T1, T2 FLAIR, and T2* post gadolinium contrast MRI images are renamed and moved to the appropriate directory structure.